FDA/Mechanistic-COVID-19-Model/Fig4A/README.md

 # This code generates "Figure 4 (a) Calibration of the PK model."

 ## Running the code---------------------------------------------------------
-All simulations are run in R-4.0.2
+All simulations are run in R-4.0.2.
-This code uses the following R packages: library(ggplot2) library(gridExtra) library(optparse) library(deSolve)
+This code uses the following R packages: ggplot2, gridExtra, optparse, deSolve

 ## Folders and Files-------------------------------------------------------
 "data"        			includes the experimental data